-Update: things are moving even faster than described below, Twitter-wise, and it’s possible this may function as a swan song.
-Either way, Twitter has taught us a lot about reputation and identity in a very short amount of time, and we will take these lessons with us.
+Twitter has taught us a lot about reputation and identity in a very short amount of time, hence this brief interlude and exploration

 Identity and reputation systems are hard.
 This is becoming increasingly clear…or shall we say, sinking in… for users of the social media network Twitter.
 Under new management, changes to Twitter’s traditional verification process have been explored in real time.